microsoft/typechat.net/README.md

 A typical appSettings.Development.json will look like this:
 ```
-// For Azure Open AI service
+// For Azure OpenAI Service
 {
   "OpenAI": {
     "Azure": true,